 By the next summer a variety of calamities, traumas and disappointments had hit my family full force.
-As the qxh started to dissemble and then turn on me, these parallels became more pointed and poignant.
+As the stress and anger mounted and my husband started to dissemble and then turn on me, these parallels became more pointed and poignant.
 Loving someone who is being supremely difficult, unreasonable and hostile turns out to be something that God is intimately familiar with.
+(And much better at than me!)

-On our wedding anniversary in 2010, the qxh and I got into one of our now-daily arguments.
-In the middle of it, the qxh made an accusation which was so unfair, wrong and shocking that I stormed out of the house when he refused to back down.
+On our wedding anniversary in 2010, the husband and I got into one of our now-daily arguments.
+In the middle of it, an accusation was made which was so unfair, wrong and shocking that I stormed out of the house when he refused to back down.
 He had taken something I did which was good – very, very good – and which had saved our family from disasters none of us would be likely to ever recover from and used it to accuse me of betraying him.
 It was this very good thing which I had done which was at the root of his extreme hostility to me, he informed me.
-(I know that in our tell-all age, more details would seem apropos, but I’ve said pretty much all I’m willing to say about the events which lead up to my marriage falling apart here.
-You’ll just have to trust me that the whole thing is far more scandalous and tragic than you imagine.)
 As I drove off, I was irate and devastated.
 Into the middle of this, God very strongly brought to mind the crowds yelling “Crucify him!” when Pontius Pilate offered to release Jesus.
 Jesus was far more innocent than me.
 He had come to his people – the Jews – out of love.
 And in the end, he too had what he did out of goodness and love used to condemn him by those same people he was loving and serving.
 And you know what?
 It hurt him too.

 God may not have our financial or health problems, but he’s been far from immune to the sort of relationship problems which often tear the rest of us apart.
 If anything, most people are even more dysfunctional in their dealings with God than they are in their other relationships.
 What hurts us isn’t a concern to God just because he cares about us; he also cares because he knows what it’s like.
 We are so much less alone in all of this than we realize.
 Sure God is unchanging, but that hardly means he’s unfeeling.